learn-co-curriculum/hs-coding-club-html/README.md

 ####Step 1:

-Download the Chrome browser if you don't already have it.
+Download the Chrome browser or Firefox browser if you don't already have one.

-Chrome has incredibly powerful Developer Tools that allow you to see the nuts and bolts of every website.
+These browsers both have incredibly powerful Developer Tools that allow you to see the nuts and bolts of every website.
 Basically, we can see and locally edit the HTML and CSS.

+The following steps will work the exact same for either browser.
+The examples show Chrome, but Firefox operates the exact same!

 #### Step 2: